The Amish in Illinois: 2024 Guide

 The Arthur Amish

-The Arthur Amish community is the largest and by far the oldest Amish settlement in Illinois, founded over 150 years ago.
+The Arthur Amish community is the largest and by far the oldest Amish settlement in Illinois.
+Founded 160 years ago, today the community has population of around 5,600 Amish people.
 The settlement is centered around Arthur, a small town of around 2,000 souls.

-Amish homes are located in both Moultrie and Douglas counties (the county line bisects the town) as well as a few in Coles County to the south.
-Amish homes and farms extend in all directions, as far east as near Arcola, towards Sullivan, the seat of Moultrie County, in the southwest, and to highway 36 to the north.
+Amish homes are located in both Moultrie and Douglas Counties (the county line bisects the town) as well as in Coles County to the south.
+Amish homes and farms extend in all directions, as far east as Arcola, towards Sullivan, the seat of Moultrie County in the southwest, and highway 36 to the north.

 An Amish couple with children on bicycles